Boys Are Not Defective Girls

 I am currently making my way through Academically Adrift, and I cannot stop looking at these two sentences on page 55:

-Only the most cynical policy analyst could advocate “college for all” without simultaneously demanding that once admitted into ...
+Only the most cynical policy analyst could advocate “college for all” without simultaneously demanding that once admitted into college, students ...

 Are Sleepovers More Valuable than College Courses?